-This course introduces students to qualitative research methods in cultural inquiry; focuses on interviews and focus groups as data collections, as well as analysis from a culturally appropriate model, framework, and making space for traditional storytelling.
+This course introduces students to qualitative research methods in cultural inquiry; and focuses on interviews and focus groups as data collections, as well as analysis from a culturally appropriate model, and framework, and making space for traditional storytelling.
 Prerequisites: Graduate Research Methods

-NAV 783 (3) Mixed Methods Research-ELECTIVE
+NAV 783 (3) Mixed Methods Research-Elective

-Advance research that integrates qualitative and quantitative approaches, methods, and data in a single study.
-This course integrates Diné cultural paradigm, Diné ways of knowing, and Diné storytelling into qualitative and quantitative questions, methods, and interpretive strategies can be combined.
+Advanced research that integrates qualitative and quantitative approaches, methods, and data in a single study.
+This course integrates the Diné cultural paradigm, Diné ways of knowing, and Diné storytelling into qualitative and quantitative questions, methods, and interpretive strategies that can be combined.
 Prerequisites: NAV 781 and NAV 782